Sociable weaver: Status

-Populations of the sociable weaver increased during the 2010s, perhaps due to increased availability of nesting structures such as electricity pylons and other man-made structures.
+Populations of the sociable weavers increased during the 2010s, perhaps due to increased availability of nesting structures such as electricity pylons and other man-made structures.
 Most of its present distribution is unlikely to see any major man-made alteration and its future in these areas is secure.
-However, a gap in its distribution in the Northern Cape Province, north of the Ghaap Plateau is probably due to habitat alteration by clearance of Acacia.
+A gap seen in its distribution in the Northern Cape Province, north of the Ghaap Plateau is probably due to habitat alteration by clearance of Acacia.
 In other areas, encroachment due to overgrazing may also cause local extinction.